-If there was no fishing mortality on KRFC in 2015, 2016, and 2017, and escapement was assumed equal to the postseason estimate of the natural-area adult escapement absent fishing (E0), the stock would not be overfished [geometric mean (GM) = 31,504], but natural-area adult escapement would have been below S{MSY} in two of the three years (2016 and 2017), and the stock would be very close to being overfished given the MSST of 30,525 natural-area adult spawners.
+If no fishing mortality occurred on KRFC in 2015, 2016, and 2017, and escapement was assumed equal to the postseason estimate of the natural-area adult escapement absent fishing (E0), the stock would have exceeded the MSST of 30,525 [geometric mean (GM) = 31,504], and would not have been classified as overfished.
+However, natural-area adult escapement would have been below SMSY in two of the three years (2016 and 2017), and the stock would be very close to being overfished given the MSST of 30,525 natural-area adult spawners.